I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 Counting Calories With CalorieKing

 One of the first things I did in my quest to get in shape was to begin counting my daily calories.
 In order to correctly count the calories in the food that I ate in one day, I had to know exactly how many calories were in the food I was eating.
-Since I had no idea where to begin with this, I turned to a great book that gives the calories for every single food item you could think of (or eat): The CalorieKing Calorie, Carbohydrate, and Fat Counter.
+Since I had no idea where to begin, I turned to a great book that gives the calories for every single food item you could think of (or eat): The CalorieKing Calorie, Carbohydrate, and Fat Counter.
 This was a few years ago, and every year CalorieKing has updated its data.
-The latest edition, for 2018, has the newest calorie counts for literally any food you can find.
 I actually prefer it to online sources, which are often contradictory and sometimes hard to locate.

 Using this book, I was able to gain knowledge about my food intake.
 It took some time, but I kept at it and now, several years later, I'm able to automatically calculate the calories in the food that I eat as I go through my day.
 I didn't start out this way, but over time I became a kind of self-contained calorie book.